nrabehar/nrabehar/README.md

 ## 🏛️ 42 Cursus Projects
 All my projects from the **42 Antananarivo** program are organized and documented in the **[42-cursus](#)** repository.
 Here you’ll find projects ranging from system-level programming challenges to more complex tasks involving algorithms, data structures, and operating systems.

-## 🌐 Full-Stack Web Development
+## 🔒 Web Development and Future Goals
-I’m actively pursuing **full-stack JavaScript** development, focusing on building web applications using **Node.js, Express, React**, and **MongoDB**.
-My goal is to continue mastering both front-end and back-end development while building efficient, scalable applications.

-## 🔒 Exploring Cybersecurity
-As my next major step, I plan to explore the world of **cybersecurity**.
-Combining my knowledge of **system architecture** with security principles, I aim to understand and solve real-world security challenges.
-With my background in system programming, I believe this will open up exciting opportunities for learning and growth.
+Alongside system development, I am deeply interested in web technologies.
+I’m currently honing my skills in **full-stack JavaScript development** and look forward to building dynamic web applications.
+As I grow as a developer, I plan to explore **cybersecurity**, combining my knowledge of system architecture with security principles to tackle real-world challenges.

 ---